wengchenyang1/premerge/README.md

 # Pre-merge Job Runner

-This repository contains an all-in-one python script run pre-merge jobs for code quality checks.
-These checks include formatting, linting, and copyright management for both Python and C++ files.
+This repository contains a single Python script that runs pre-merge jobs to ensure code quality.
+These jobs encompass formatting, linting, and copyright management for both Python and C++ files.

 ## Installation